 B. T. Roberts, an outspoken and gifted Methodist pastor, became the first Bishop of the Free Methodist Church.
 Roberts led the Free Methodist Church to grow into a flourishing connection of local congregations committed to proclaiming (1) freedom from sin through the grace and power of Jesus Christ, (2) freedom for all persons by advocating for just laws, (3) freedom in worship, and (4) free pews symbolizing for open access to - and signaling God's preference for - the poorest of the poor.

 Free Methodist doctrine includes the standard beliefs of evangelical, Arminian-Protestantism, with distinctive emphasis on the teaching of sanctification of John Wesley.
-Other Free Methodist doctrinal distinctive include the ordination of women for ministry, and the practice of both infant and adult “believers” baptism.
+Other doctrines include the ordination of women for ministry, and the practice of both infant and adult “believers” baptism.

 In 1952, people from Free Methodist churches in Seattle, Ballard and Green Lake came together to plant the North City Free Methodist Church in Shoreline.
-In the years that followed a building was constructed on the SE corner of 175th and 5th (what is now the Seventh-Day Adventist Church).
+The first building was built on the SE corner of 175th and 5th (now the Shoreline Seventh-Day Adventist Church).
 In 1980 the two congregations exchanged properties.
-When the City of Shoreline was incorporated in 1997, our church changed its name to Shoreline Free Methodist Church.
+When the City of Shoreline was incorporated in 1997 North City FMC changed its name to Shoreline Free Methodist Church.

-For more information on the Free Methodist denomination, go to fmcusa.org.
+For more info on the Free Methodist Church: fmcusa.org